nathanieldchu/ubuild_CCF/join/skills-assessment-science.md

     informal conversations with groups of no more than three people.
 The intent is to provide a forum for active questions, discussions, and tangents.
-Please do not spend crazy amounts of time preparing for this assessment (i.e., more than a couple hours) or feel compelled to do something immediately relevant or valuable to us.
+Please do not spend crazy amounts of time preparing for this assessment (i.e., more than a of couple hours) or feel compelled to do something immediately relevant or valuable to us.
 Do what sounds fun!</p><p>We ask you to prepare one of the following:</p><p><em>Project story</em></p><p>Please prepare a story of a scientific or technical project that you have done.
 Instead of a standard expositional talk (since we likely have already